v-y-archive/OkHttpLogger/README.md

 ## Placing the Hooks

-Lifetime of a OkHttp request:
+Lifetime of an OkHttp request:

  *  A **`okhttp3.Request()` constructor or `okhttp3.Request$Builder`** might yield some false positives, since Request objects can be created without issuing an HTTP call.
  *  Calling **`okhttp3.OkHttpClient.newCall(Request r)`** isn't reliable.